zengbing15/lumos_doc/docs/tutorials/manageaccounts.md

 ### Generate an XPub Key File from an Extended Private Key

-> An xPub Key (extended public key) can be used to derive a unique address for every transaction.
+> An xPub Key (extended public key) is a public key and chain code, which can be used to create child public keys.

 The [XPubStore](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/hd/src/xpub_store.ts#L4) class of the `@ckb-lumos/hd` package supports to generate xPub key files from extended private keys.